 Freedom is our right and our choice

 Political and physical freedom are our right and our choice, even if they aren’t free.
 However, there is a more important and lasting freedom, and that is our choice to be spiritually free through Jesus.
 There is no work or effort done or price that can be paid to become a Christian, a follower or disciple of Jesus Christ.
 It is a matter of the heart and a faith in Jesus as Savior.
 Jesus said so Himself:

 28 Then they asked him, “What must we do to do the works God requires?”

 29 Jesus answered, “The work of God is this: to believe in the one he has sent.”

 Believing is a matter of choice.
 There is one life (and death) choice we each get to make.
 We can choose Jesus or we can chose death and hell.
 I have heard people make the argument against Christianity that a God of love would never send people to a place of eternal damnation and pain, hell.
 They are right!
-God doesn’t send anyone there; people chose to go there by rejecting God and His love.
+God doesn’t send anyone there; people chose to go there by rejecting God as well as His Son and His love.

 Hell doesn’t exist because God does not love us.
 He does love us – with an everlasting love.
 Jeremiah 31:3.
-Hell exists because some people do not choose God.
+Hell exists because some people choose anything other than God.
 Hell exists because some people choose to say to God, “I don’t want your love, I chose anything but your love, God.”
 God has observed bad choices like that by people ever since sin separated mankind from Him.
 Isaiah 59:2.

 37 “O Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, but you were not willing.